Michael Farrell (musician): Other work

 In recent years, Farrell has increasingly been working in the studio in a variety of capacities, as a session keyboardist and multi-instrumentalist, a mixer, and as a songwriter and producer.
 Farrell has constructed his own studio in Burbank where he has written and produced tracks for Morrissey, Macy Gray, Jeremy Gregory, Ben Lee, Michael Orland of American Idol, and Angie Hart.
 As a film composer, he has scored the Sundance Channel film "Paradise, Nebraska", the award-winning short-film "Beat", and the children's TV pilot "The Mighty Me Superhero Hour".
 He has also written a song for the HBO feature film "Girl" and contributed music to the NBC sitcom "Men Behaving Badly".
 Farrell has also performed on shows such as Third Rock from the Sun, Grounded for Life, and Buffy the Vampire Slayer.

 Farrell has toured with other artists such as Vanessa Carlton, Alanis Morissette and Vanessa Brown, with whom he played keyboards and guitar.
 At various times he has also shared the stage with Mariah Carey, Melissa Etheridge, Lee "Scratch" Perry, Ruben Studdard, Dave Navarro and Camp Freddy, RuPaul, Ben Lee, Kimberly Locke, Anthony Rapp, Sally Kellerman, Jean Smart, Neil Patrick Harris, Scott Record, and Dan Finnerty and the Dan Band.
 More recently, he has played keyboards on the Alanis Morissette The Guardian Angel Tour, European, North and South American Tour, in 2012.
 In 2014, he toured with Richie Sambora in Australia and Europe.

 Personal life

-Farrell and his wife Mandy have three children, Travis, Justin, and Amelia.
+Farrell and his wife Mandy have three children.